JayGeorge/jaygeorge_perch_admin_style/README.md

 This command will add the Admin Style app into the directory `perch/addons/apps/`

 Run `git status`.
-You should notice a new `.gitmodules` file if this is the first time you've added a submodule to your repo.
+You should notice a new `.gitmodules` file if this is the first time you've added a submodule to your repository.
 This is a configuration file that stores the mapping between the project’s URL and the local subdirectory you’ve pulled it into.

 ## Updating the app
 - Make sure you're inside your main project directory
 - Run the command `git submodule update --remote`.
-This will update all submodules, including this Perch Admin Style repo.
+This will update all submodules, including this Perch Admin Style repository.

-You'll see your main repo will show an update is ready to be staged.
+You'll see your main repository will show an update is ready to be staged.
 It will say something like `Subproject commit e2641da9d0df04df322e983d612d576d43393b67`.
 You can simply stage this commit with a message like "Submodule Update" or something more meaningful.

-## Downloading a repo that contains this submodule
+## Downloading a repository that contains this submodule
 You can download all submodules at once using the `--recurse-submodules` command.
-Here's an example `git clone your_repo --recurse-submodules`
+Here's an example `git clone your_repository --recurse-submodules`

 # About this App
 This is a very simple App, which allows you to style the admin interface for different clients, with some base styling defaults.